 Release notes for the integration are located here.

 Recurly supports the ability to link the Recurly Accounts custom object with the Salesforce standard object.
 This allows you to do reporting on the linked objects in your org.
-Recurly also creates the following fields on the Salesforce standard object to make reporting easier:
+Recurly also creates the following fields on the Salesforce standard object to make reporting easier.
+These fields are updated nightly.

 - Total Payments Sum (the total amount of payments against linked Recurly accounts - note that this will not be populated if you turn off payment syncing to Salesforce)